Luca-Castelnuovo/CDN/README.md

 # CDN

-The CDN is now rewritten to get the static assets from the projects in the webroot
+The CDN is now rewritten to get the static assets from the projects in the webroot.